Kristin Chenoweth Biography

 Kristin Chenoweth Wicked | Kristin Chenoweth Glinda

-Wicked is a Broadway musical with music and lyrics by Stephen Schwartz and the book by Winnie Holzman.
+Wicked is a Broadway musical with music and lyrics by Stephen Schwartz and a book by Winnie Holzman.

 It is based on the 1995 Gregory Maguire’s novel Wicked: The Life and Times of the Wicked Witch of the West, a retelling of the 1939 Metro-Goldwyn-Mayer film The Wizard of Oz and L. Frank Baum’s classic 1900 novel, The Wonderful Wizard of Oz.